 Planning for and successfully completing your research programme is key factor in your career development as a researcher.
-Perhaps you have just gained your first grant award or find yourself running the research team and maybe aspiring to win grants yourself.
+Perhaps you have just gained your first grant award or maybe find yourself running the PIs research team and aspiring to win grants yourself.
 Taking appropriate steps to ensure the project runs effectively to achieve its objectives will impact on your future success and reputation.

 During this workshop participants focus on three specific aspects of project management skills:

 - Managing yourself – skills in personal effectiveness and organisation;

 - Managing your project – an introduction to getting results on time and on budget;